 (d) Evidence on motions.
-When a motion is based on facts not in the record, the court may hear the matter on affidavits, declarations, oral testimony, or depositions.
+When a motion is based on facts not in the record, the court may hear the matter on affidavits, unsworn declarations as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, oral testimony, or depositions.